jbuehl/homealone/docs/README.naming.md

 Every object derived from the Sensor class contains the following attributes.

 #### state
 Every Sensor has an associated state.
-A Sensor state is a single integer or floating point number, or a string.
+A Sensor state is a single integer, floating point number, or string.
 True, False, and None are not valid states.
 A state value of None indicates an undefined state.
 A state may not be a list, tuple, dict, or other object.

+A state value may be an arbitrary integer or floating point number, such as a temperature or voltage.
+State values may also be numbers or strings that are within a set of enumerated values.
+A common example is a control for a light switch that can have a state of 0 (off) or 1 (on).

 If a hardware device has multiple attributes or controls, it should be represented as multiple Sensor or Control objects.
 The state of a Sensor is obtained by an explicit call.
 A Sensor may implement an event that is set when its state changes that can be used for notification.

 #### type
 This attribute indicates the behavior of the device that is represented by the resource, and how its states should be interpreted and displayed in a UI.
-For example, a door sensor and a light switch control both may have valid states of 0 and 1, but the interpretation of the states of the light switch would be "off" and "on", and the door would be "closed" and "open".
+For example, a light switch control and a door sensor both may have valid states of 0 and 1, but the interpretation of the states of the light switch would be "off" and "on", and the door would be "closed" and "open".
+A type is needed to describe what a state value that is numeric should represent, such as temperature, voltage, wind velocity, air pressure, etc.

+The default type is boolean with two valid values "off" and "on" which are represented internally by the numeric values 0 and 1.

+A Sensor that has a numeric value for its state must have a type that designates the units that the state represents.
+It may also optionally contain minimum or maximum values.

+A Sensor with two or more enumerated values contains a dictionary that associates valid state names to state values.
+A Control with enumerated values also contains another dictionary that associates names of states that can be directly set with their values.
+These dictionaries may be different if the Control may have states that are not directly settable.

 #### label
 Label is an optional attribute that defines a human readable name associated with a resource that is used in a UI.
 In addition to letters and numbers, labels may contain spaces and special characters.
 If a label is not defined for a resource a UI may assign one, or it may override a defined label.